Are you called to sports ministry?

 How the course specialism resources you for this ministry

 All students at Ridley Hall undertake in-depth theological and biblical study as well as modules specific to ministry and mission in their specialism.
-The modules undertaken by sports ministry specialists include Old Testament, New Testament, Pastoral Care, and a specific project in Sports Ministry and have a specific focus on sports chaplaincy within pastoral care.
+Students specialising in sports ministry undertake a specific project in Sports Ministry and have a specific focus on sports chaplaincy within pastoral care.

 A key element of the student's learning takes place in ongoing ministerial practice.
 Students specialising in sports ministry will be placed within an existing team/ministry working within a sports context or utilising sport as a vehicle for ministry and mission.

-To support deep learning, students are encouraged to theologically reflect on their practice within small learning groups/communities comprised of peers undertaking the same specialism.
-The groups are facilitated by experts from the field enabling students to bring together learning from their wider studies, their own experiences in ministry, their faith and developing sense of their specialism to develop and deepen their practice.
+To support deep learning, students are encouraged to theologically reflect on their practice within small learning groups/communities.
+These groups are comprised of peers undertaking the same specialism in sports ministry.

 For further information and to chat about whether this might be the degree for you, contact Robin Barden: